Rory Calhoun: Death

 Calhoun died on April 28, 1999, at Providence Saint Joseph Medical Center in Burbank, California, of emphysema and diabetes.
 He was aged 76.

 Legacy

 For his contributions to the film and television industries, Calhoun was inducted into the Hollywood Walk of Fame with two stars in 1960.
 His motion-picture star is located at 7007 Hollywood Boulevard, and his television star is at 1752 Vine Street.

-In The Simpsons episode "Two Dozen and One Greyhounds", Calhoun is mentioned in an apparent non sequitur when some dogs, and Bart and Lisa, are said by Monty Burns to resemble Rory Calhoun, as someone who would stand up and walk, so he cannot harm them.
+In The Simpsons episode "Two Dozen and One Greyhounds", Calhoun is mentioned in an apparent non sequitur when greyhound puppies are said by Mr. Burns to resemble Calhoun as someone who would stand up and walk, so Burns cannot harm them.
 Speaking of the inclusion, writer Josh Weinstein advised this was because writers believed "Rory Calhoun" to be a "perfect name for a '50s heartthrob".
 Rifftrax made a reference to this Simpsons reference in their commentary to Night of the Lepus, which starred Calhoun.